Amanespana/DataSciencePython/README.md

 - Feature Engineering

 ### Data Visualization/Business Intelligence
+- Pie chart illustrating the percentage breakdown of jobs based on required experience.
+- Bar chart displaying the demand for different technologies in the job market.
+- Column charts comparing the requirement of programming languages and libraries in the job market.
-A custom map for India was uploaded to Power BI (map source is mentioned below) and mulitple interactive visuals were added to dashboard for an easy user experience and insights.
+- A custom map of India was uploaded to Power BI (the map source is mentioned below).

 ![dashboard](dataroles_dashboard.png)